jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!lore]+ **A Recent History of the Church**
 >
-> Father Donavich was no supporter of Doru’s march on Castle Ravenloft.
+> Father Donavich was no supporter of Doru’s march on Varisylisen linna.
 A mild and soft-spoken man, Donavich feared that Doru would meet only his end beyond the walls of the keep.
 To keep his son safe, however, and as a token of his love, Donavich gave Doru his holy symbol, as well as his blessing.
 >
 > Donavich’s holy symbol, however, did little to protect his son.
 When Strahd began his siege on the village of Barovia two weeks ago, his undead forces were not alone: Strahd also sent Doru, now a freshly turned **vampire spawn**, to terrorize the church and torment his father.
 Donavich barely managed to lure and trap Doru in the undercroft, where he remains imprisoned still.
 >